mehulagg/gitlab/doc/user/group/saml_sso/index.md

 - You no longer want a group to be able to sign you in to GitLab.com.
 - Your SAML NameID has changed and so GitLab can no longer find your user.

-CAUTION: **Warning:**
-Unlinking an account will also remove all roles assigned to that account.
-All roles will need to be reassigned in the case the the account needs to be relinked.

 For example, to unlink the `MyOrg` account, the following **Disconnect** button will be available under **Profile > Accounts**:

 ![Unlink Group SAML](img/unlink_group_saml.png)

+CAUTION: **Warning:**
+Unlinking an account removes all roles assigned to that user within the group.
+If a user relinks their account, roles need to be reassigned.

 ## Glossary